21 Tips For First-Time Thru-Hikers

 4. Get Your Gear Weight Down – Way Down

-Your first thru-hike won’t be like any other backpacking trip you’ve ever taken, so don’t pack like it.
-Trekking long miles isn’t about brute strength, it’s about efficiency.
+Your first thru-hike won’t be like any other backpacking trip you’ve ever taken, so pack like you’ve never packed before – with way lighter gear than you typically carry.
+Trekking long miles isn’t about brute strength, it’s about endurance and efficiency.
 The less your pack weighs, the more efficiently you’ll be able to cover miles and the less stress you’ll put on your body.

 Most beginners ditch several pounds of unnecessary gear within the first week of their trek.
 Many also wish they had invested in lighter equipment.
 So, get serious about bringing your gear weight down well before you get on the trail.